-roledel - delete a role's login from the system
+userdel, roledel - delete a user or role login account from the system

-An administrator must be granted the User Management Profile to be able to delete an existing role.
+An administrator must be granted the User Management Profile to be able to delete a user.

 The following options are supported: